 Our primary research interests revolve around mountains and tropical clouds.
 This includes dynamical studies of orographic precipitation, and microphysical studies of aerosol impacts on clouds, either from giant sea-salt nuclei, or accumulation mode aerosols.

-See below for a brief overview of our past research projects.
+See below for a brief overview of our past and present research projects.

 DOMEX: Dynamics of Orographic Convection